bbauska/libraries-and-frameworks/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>2. <a href="https://react.dev/" target="_blank" rel="noopener noreferrer">React</a>:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p><b><mark>React</mark></b> is a powerful JavaScript library developed by Facebook for building user
+<p><b><mark>React</mark></b> is a powerful JavaScript library developed by Facebook for
-interfaces.
+building user interfaces.
 It adopts a component-based architecture, allowing developers to build reusable UI components and efficiently update and render them as the application's state changes.
 React leverages a virtual DOM, which minimizes actual DOM manipulations and optimizes performance.
 React's popularity is driven by its simplicity, performance, and thriving ecosystem.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>3. <a href="https://vuejs.org/" target="_blank" rel="noopener noreferrer">Vue.js</a>:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p><b><mark>Vue.js</mark></b> is a progressive JavaScript framework that excels in building user
+<p><b><mark>Vue.js</mark></b> is a progressive JavaScript framework that excels in
-interfaces.
+building user interfaces.
 It boasts a gentle learning curve, making it accessible to newcomers, while providing advanced features for seasoned developers.
-Vue.js embraces a component-based development approach, where complex user interfaces are constructed by composing self- contained and reusable components.
+Vue.js embraces a component-based development approach, where complex user interfaces are constructed by composing self-contained and reusable components.
 It offers powerful features such as declarative rendering, two-way data binding, computed properties, and a sophisticated reactivity system.
 Vue.js's versatility and ease of integration with existing projects have contributed to its popularity.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Introduction to jQuery, React, and Vue.js</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->